Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.5.7

 * More robust determination of install type and display this with *--about* and in logger.
-* Preliminary implementation of scroll within PAC window.
+* Implementation of scroll within PAC window.
+* Fixed plot crash for invalid ticker increment.
+* Code robustness improvements with more typing for class variables.

 ## Development Plans